TechGrounds-Cloud8/cloud8-Rolfsijtema/week3cloud8/SEC-03 IAM.md

 Something the user is.

 ## Exercise
-The difference between authentication and authorization.
+The difference between authentication and authorization..

 Authorization is the profile of a user, for example bankemployees have diffirent options within the software.
 Employee 1 can only put in a order to buy stocks, user 2 has to check an execute this order.
 This is a saver way to fight against fraud..